PINTO0309/onnx2tf/CONTRIBUTING.md

   }
   ```
   #### 3. Param replacement section
   `@get_replacement_parameter` Overwrites the ONNX value with the parameter for extrapolation read by the decorator.
 Reads a JSON format file written by the user and replaces ONNX parameters according to the described rules.
-[Parameter replacement](https://github.com/PINTO0309/onnx2tf#parameter-replacement)
+[Parameter replacement](https://github.com/PINTO0309/onnx2tf#parameter-replacement).
+All information read from JSON is stored in `kwargs`.
   ```python
   boxes = replace_parameter(
       value_before_replacement=boxes,